del6-312/del6-312.github.io/index.md

 ## About Me

-Hi, I'm [Your First Name], a student interested in [short blurb—e.g., game design, storytelling, building things, etc.].
+Hi, I'm Daniel, a student interested in pursuing medicine as a profession.
-This project was part of my final quest in [course name], and it reflects what I’ve learned about [theme—e.g., creativity, code, perseverance].
+This project was part of my final quest in Computer Programming, and it reflects what I’ve learned about problem-solving through the use of python.

 ## About My Project

-**Project Title:** *[Name it!]*
+**Project Title:** Blackjack Simulator
-**One-line pitch:** [“A game where you…” or “A project that lets you…”]
+**One-line pitch:** The game simulates a game of blackjack where you initially start with $1000.

 > Curious about what I’d do differently or recommend to others?
 Read my final thoughts here: [Final Tip & Takeaways](_posts/2025-05-23-tip.md)